slint-ui/slint/docs/tutorial/node/src/getting_started.md

 ![Screenshot of initial tutorial app showing Hello World](https://slint-ui.com/blog/memory-game-tutorial/getting-started.png "Hello World")

 Feel free to use your favorite IDE for this purpose.
-We just keep it simple here for the purpose of this blog.x